Learn about the creative processes used by Scottish writer and artist Alasdair Gray, using sources from the Gray archive.

-Based in Glasgow, Alasdair Gray (born 1934) is a Scottish novelist, playwright, poet, painter and illustrator.
-His most famous novel, 'Lanark' was developed over a period of almost 30 years, and was published by Canongate Press in 1981.
+Alasdair Gray (1934-2019) was a Scottish novelist, playwright, poet, painter and illustrator based in Glasgow.
+His most famous novel, 'Lanark', was developed over a period of almost 30 years, and was published by Canongate Press in 1981.

-During his career, he has also written for stage, radio, and television.
-As well as painting large-scale murals and stage sets, he also illustrates his own books and takes an active part in the design, layout, and typography of his published works.
+During his career, he wrote for stage, radio, and television.
+As well as painting large-scale murals and stage sets, he also illustrated his own books and took an active part in the design, layout, and typography of his published works.

-His literary and artistic talents are often combined in single works, making him a fascinating subject for anyone interested in Scottish literature, and visual art and design.
+His literary and artistic talents were often combined in single works, making him a fascinating subject for anyone interested in Scottish literature, and visual art and design.

 Alasdair Gray's archive is held in the Library's manuscript collections, and includes original artwork for 'Lanark', 'Unlikely Stories, Mostly', '1982, Janine' and 'Lean Tales'.